 The maximum number of points that can be claimed by way of RPL is 960, except during the grand-parenting period where up to 1440 points (the full Fellowship) can be claimed.

 It is expected that most Fellowship candidates will have significant claims for RPL.
-For example, post graduate qualifications in Lifestyle Medicine related areas (eg: nutrition and exercise sciences) will be eligible for Fellowship points, as will seminars, workshops, conferences and other education, training and CPD related to Lifestyle Medicine.
+For example, post graduate qualifications in Lifestyle Medicine related areas (eg: nutrition and exercise sciences) are eligible for Fellowship points, as are seminars, workshops, conferences and other education, training and CPD related to Lifestyle Medicine.

 The introduction of the ASLM Fellowship is accompanied by a grand-parenting period, during which time RPL provisions are more generous.
-Grand-parent provisions will initially be available for the first two years of the ASLM Fellowship program unless further extended by the Board.
+Grand-parent provisions will end on 30 June 2019, unless further extended by the board.

 Eligibility for enrolment in the ASLM Fellowship mirrors eligibility for Full membership of the Society with the additional requirement of 3 years experience in a discipline consistent with Lifestyle Medicine, therefore eligibility requirements are: